fivetran/terraform-provider-fivetran/docs/resources/destination.md

 terraform import fivetran_destination.my_imported_destination <your Destination Group ID>
 ```

-4. Copy and paste destination properties from the state to your `.tf` configuration, use the `terraform state show` command:
+4. Copy and paste destination properties from the state to your `.tf` configuration using the `terraform state show` command:

 ```
 terraform state show 'fivetran_destination.my_imported_destination'